READ OUR FY27 STATE BUDGET LETTER

 • $3,000,000 for the District Local Technical Assistance Fund (1599-0026)

-We are also encouraging lawmakers to support the sector by passing the Creative Sector Agenda this session.
+We also encouraged lawmakers to support the sector by passing the Creative Sector Agenda this session.

 This moment is especially critical.
 Federal support for arts, humanities, museums, libraries, and public media has become increasingly unstable, with deep cuts and the attempted dismantling of agencies threatening programs nationwide.
 Many cultural organizations are still recovering from the COVID-19 pandemic, facing reduced attendance, shrinking revenue, and rising costs.
 State leadership has never mattered more.
 Strong state investments will provide critical stability to the creative sector right now, protect jobs, sustain libraries as hubs for learning and public services, and ensure Massachusetts remains one of the most arts-vibrant states in the country.